The Central Archives of Historical Records in Warsaw (AGAD)

 In the early 1950s, a large consignment of archival material arrived in Warsaw from areas in the eastern parts of interwar Poland, which were by then in the Soviet Union.
-The contents included vital (metrical) records and community records from the main religious communities of the region—Roman Catholic, Greek Catholic, Jewish, Protestant and Russian Orthodox.
+The contents included vital (metrical) records and community records from the main religious communities of the region—Roman Catholic, Greek Catholic, Jewish, Protestant, and Orthodox.
 These records had been kept by separate offices, according to religious affiliation.
 The books were from towns that—during the Second Polish Republic (1919-1939)—had been in the Wołyń (Volhynia), Polesie, and Nowogródek voivodeships, and the eastern part of Białystok voivodeship—as well as the voivodeships of Lwów, Stanisławów and Tarnopol, the three eastern “Galician” provinces.
 The Jewish element in this contingent, though—consisting of some 5,500 sets of vital records (both in bound form and loose) and index books of vital records, censuses, and community material and correspondence—came only from the Galician areas.

 In 2015, an amended Polish law applying to Civil Registration Offices took effect, allowing death and marriage records more than 80 years old to be made publicly available, while the restriction on birth records remained at 100 years.

 The file with the earliest records in Fond 300 is File (sygnatura) 388, containing death records from Kamionka Strumiłowa that start in 1789.
 The records with the latest dates are of two marriages in early 1943, from an index book of Jewish marriages in Tarnów.